Krista-Pipho/genome_2024/README.md

 ## Customizing the Pipeline

+The basic version of customizing the pipeline to work on your own data involves editing the top few lines of the 'Snakefile'.

+Line one starts like this: all_samples=\["SRR13577847"\]

-editing snakefile, ediitng rules, and assembly+another one is outside in sep file link snakemake readme and how to detailed on vim/nano edits in the files
+editing snakefile, editing rules, and assembly+another one is outside in sep file link snakemake readme and how to detailed on vim/nano edits in the files